kayaei/pands-project/README.md

 ##### iii.
 Histogram Sepal

-The purpose of this Histogram is to present each Iris species *Setosa, Versicolor and Virginica* seperately with each species having its own histogram so 3 histograms shown together.
+The purpose of this Histogram is to present each Iris species *Setosa, Versicolor and Virginica* separately with each species having its own histogram so 3 histograms shown together.
 The variable of the histogram on the X axis is the *Sepal* attribute of the dataset.
 Since the *Sepal* has 2 sub-attributes *Sepal_Length* and *Sepal_Width*, the X axis of each graph is *Sepal_Length* and *Sepal_Width* respectively.
-So there are 2 seperate graphs with each showing 3 histograms one for each species of Iris flower dataset so a total of 6 histograms.
+So there are 2 separate graphs with each showing 3 histograms one for each species of Iris flower dataset so a total of 6 histograms.
 Here is the *Histogram-Sepal* python script;

 ```python
 # Etem Kaya 12-Apr-2019